mplanchard/rest-presentation/presentation/rest_additions.rst

 * Identification of resources
 * Manipulation of resources through representation
 * Self-descriptive messages
-* "Hypermedia as the engine of application state"
+* "Hypermedia as the engine of application state" (HATEOAS)

 Provides: